riteshXcodes/git-genius/README.md

 - 🧠 **Analyzes commits** — generates human-readable summaries of each commit.
 - 💬 **Chat with any repo** — ask questions like *“Explain this PR?”*, *“How does authentication work?”*, or *“Show files related to login flow.”*
 - 📊 **Commit insights** — visualize who contributed, when, and what changed the most.
 - 🪄 **AI-generated summaries** — get concise overviews of repos before cloning or contributing.
+- 🧠 **Web-App Creation** — builds Web-applications in Real-time and pushes it to github repository.

 Perfect for developers, reviewers, and hackathon teams who want to **understand codebases faster.**